JoseRoca/AfxNova/README.md

 * Automatic memory management
 * Rich text manipulation functions
 * Zero‑copy interoperability with Win32 Unicode functions
+* Support for Ansi, UTF-8 and OEM code pages

 It is one of the most advanced and efficient Unicode implementations available for **FreeBASIC**.